Skip to main content

 Majority of Care Provided at Home

-According to the Centers for Medicare & Medicaid Services (CMS) most recent data, as of the week ending 04/16/2023, 10.2% of nursing home residents are under the age of 65.
+According to the Centers for Medicare & Medicaid Services (CMS) most recent data, 10.2 percent of nursing home residents are under the age of 65.
 This means the United States has approximately 1.4 million nursing home residents under age 65.

 There are several reasons why someone under 65 might require a nursing home.
 Some common reasons include: